Sylvia-sir/Encyclopedia-Java-Analyzer/README.md

-RMI (Remote Method Invocation) concept is that client can invocate servers methods, Encyclopedia file (unthreaded): we declared a java interface (WordAnalyzer) and implements it in server class (WordAnalyzerServer)
+RMI (Remote Method Invocation) concept is that client can invocate servers methods, Encyclopedia file (unthreaded): we declared a java interface (WordAnalyzer) and implements it in server class (WordAnalyzerServer) and then connect server with our local host server &